LeaderPortfolio

 Early Life

-Marian Bayoff Ilitch was born on January 7, 1933, in Dearborn, Michigan, to Macedonian immigrant parents.
-Growing up during the Great Depression instilled in her a strong work ethic and a sense of resourcefulness.
-She graduated from high school and later worked as a ticket seller at a local stadium where she met Mike Ilitch.
-They married in 1955.
+Marian Bayoff Ilitch was born on January 7, 1933, in Dearborn, Michigan, to Macedonian immigrants.
+Growing up during the Great Depression instilled a strong work ethic that would shape her future business endeavors.
+She met her husband, Mike Ilitch, in 1954, and they married a year later.

 Rise to Success